-The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC- L10 are two digital cameras that were announced, respectively, in November 2017 and August 2007.
+The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC- L10 are two digital cameras that were officially introduced, respectively, in November 2017 and August 2007.
 The G9 is a mirrorless interchangeable lens camera, while the L10 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
-The G9 has a resolution of 20.2 megapixel, whereas the L10 provides 10 MP.
+The G9 has a resolution of 20.2 megapixels, whereas the L10 provides 10 MP.

 An illustration of the physical size and weight of the Panasonic G9 and the Panasonic L10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is somewhat smaller (2 percent) than the Panasonic G9.
 Moreover, the L10 is markedly lighter (16 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the L10 does not feature any corresponding weather-sealing.